What stops answered prayers

 Let us always confess anything that offends God before we pray.

 But if we are sure that our hearts have been pure before God, then one possible reason for unanswered prayers is spiritual warfare, particularly if we have been praying for something that will further His Kingdom on earth.
-This is the one time where we will need to rebuke Satan in Jesus’ name for his schemes against us and to ask God to send more angels to intervene.
+This is the one time where we will need to command Satan to “get away from us” in Jesus’ name and persevere in faith and rejoice that nothing can stop God’s plans and will.

 Daniel 10:12-13 ESV Then he said to me, “Fear not, Daniel, for from the first day that you set your heart to understand and humbled yourself before your God, your words have been heard, and I have come because of your words.
 The prince of the kingdom of Persia withstood me twenty-one days, but Michael, one of the chief princes, came to help me, for I was left there with the kings of Persia,